How to Get Around Venice: Vaporetto, Walking, and Private Boats

 In just 30–40 minutes, you can walk from the Santa Lucia train station to St. Mark’s Square.
 Along the way, you’ll cross picturesque bridges, pass tiny artisan shops, and stumble into hidden campos (squares) most tourists never see.

 🧭 Tip from a local: Don’t rely too heavily on Google Maps.
-Venice is three-dimensional—sometimes the entrance to a street is a staircase or a canal.
-It’s better to follow signs, landmarks, and intuition, or… walk with a guide who knows the shortcuts!
+Venice is three-dimensional — sometimes the entrance to a street is a staircase or a canal.
+Follow signs, landmarks, and intuition — or walk with a local guide who knows the shortcuts.

 🚤 Vaporetto: The Public “Bus” of the Canals

-🎒 Insider tip: Early mornings and late evenings are the quietest times.
-Midday rides on Line 1?
-Expect crowds.
+🎒 Insider tip: Early mornings and late evenings are quieter.
+Line 1 at midday?
+Expect crowds — but those views are worth it.

 🛶 Private Boat Transfers: Effortless, Beautiful, and Just for You

-Whether you’re arriving at the airport, cruise terminal, or train station, we can arrange a classic wooden water taxi that glides you through the canals to your hotel.
-It’s not just transportation—it’s your first Venice experience.
+Whether you land at the airport, cruise terminal, or train station, we arrange classic wooden water taxis that glide you through the canals right to your hotel door.

 🛶 Gondolas: Scenic, Not Practical

-• See Venice from the water in a traditional way
+• Seeing Venice from the water in the most traditional way

-Some of Venice’s most fascinating experiences lie beyond the main island.
+Some of Venice’s most memorable experiences lie beyond the main island.
+Each lagoon island has its own charm:

 🗺️ Lost?
 That’s Part of the Experience